 I’m delighted to introduce Tip and Tucker, stars of the newest I AM A READER series from Sleeping Bear Press.
 I am co-author of this series with my friend and fellow children’s writer, Ann Ingalls, who also has many years of experience as a classroom teacher.
 It’s been grand fun to write the first two books together, and we hope kids, teachers, and librarians enjoy them!

-Pug Meets Pig has been nominated for the 2018 Missouri Library Association Building Block Award!
+Pug Meets Pig nominated for the 2018 Missouri Library Association Building Block Award!

 This award encourages reading aloud from birth through kindergarten by giving preschoolers and families the opportunity to vote for their favorite in fall 2018.